eytanohana/Graph-Algorithms/README.md

     <img src="static/circuit-graph.png" title="circuit" width="30%"/>
 </p>

-An __Euler Path__ is a path where every edge in the graph is used exactly once, while an __Euler Cycle__ (or Euler Circuit) is an euler path where the start vertex is equal to the end vertex.
+An __Euler Path__ is a path where every *edge* in the graph is used exactly once, while an __Euler Cycle__ (or Euler Circuit) is an euler path where the start vertex is equal to the end vertex.

+A __Hamiltonian Path__ is a path where every *vertex* in the graph is used once.
+A __Hamiltonian Cycle__ is a hamiltonian path except again where the start is the same as the end.

 An important property of graphs to discuss before further discussing traversals is the concept of __graph connectivity__.
 We say two vertices *u* and *v* are connected if there exists a path between them.